 Google Pixelbook 2 release date

-For the past two years, Google has held a special event where the company has announced new Pixel phones.
-The event has taken place in October, with the phones launching a few weeks later.
+Google has held a special annual event for the last few years, pushing new Pixel phones.
+This event takes place each October, with the phones launching a few weeks later.

 Google Pixelbook 2 price